Auburn Nation Cautiously Optimistic

 But as an Auburn fan, you must always be guarded in your exuberance.
 The Tigers don’t always take too kindly to the pressure that comes from being in the spotlight.
 But I think this situation is different.
-No magazine or single writer anointed us #1 in the preseason, only to have us trip out of the starting gate.
+No magazine or single r anointed us #1 in the preseason, only to have us trip out of the starting gate.
 With this lofty position, earned halfway through a season, one thing is certain: we deserve it.
 It started last year, with a team that was supposed to be down and out, buying into an unproven coach and his cadre of miracle-workers.
 That team won five straight games before their lack of depth and the law of averages caught up with them.
 In spite of going O-for-Amen Corner and Alabama winning the BCS crown, this team started loading up in the off-season, assembling a top 5 ranked recruiting class right in the face of the national champions.
 They dared to be good.
 They were preparing for a run, and they just needed a few key pieces to tie it all together.

 This season is different.
 It’s looking not only like there won’t be a drop-off, but a continuing incremental improvement in each succeeding contest instead, given the way the season has progressed so far.
 This team is good!
 There’s no denying it.
 Not all great teams start off that way though.
 They play their way into it and sometimes are the beneficiary of a little luck.
 Our cardiac kids proved themselves early on in the line of fire, overcoming deficits and late-game point deficiencies to win them all.
 Initially, our shaky defense did the proverbially bend (and may have actually broke during the Arkansas game), but our spirits never did.
 The defense has grown up before our very eyes and have seen everything thrown their way with strife and injuries.
 But we’ve also seen the emergence of consistent play at linebacker and very quietly we have built one of the most fearsome defensive lines in the country.